SanjanaDasari26/faculty-appraise-jsp-21/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/bce524f2-df74-4d4e-9fd7-fc67e0d28e09) and click on Share -> Publish.
+Simply open [Faculty Appraisal](https://lovable.dev/projects/bce524f2-df74-4d4e-9fd7-fc67e0d28e09) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!